 In layman’s terms, a blower is a device that increases the velocity of air that is passed through it.
 An industrial blower is a device that enhances the airflow and pushes out the air by imparting energy to increase its pressure and speed, effectively and efficiently using an electric motor, impeller, and airfoils.
-The purpose and sole function of industrial blowers are to be a permanent addition to a workspace to increase airflow so that you are able to remove contaminants, dust, dirt, and other particulates.
+The purpose and sole function of industrial blowers is to be a permanent addition to a workspace to increase airflow so that you can remove contaminants, dust, dirt, and other particulates.

 Industrial blowers and fans are essential in any form of production and manufacturing operations to help increase airflow and create positive air pressure.
 They are commonly found to be used in pneumatic conveying processes to help move bulk material from one place to another.
 For more information on this application, please read our Pneumatic Conveying Guide: What is Pneumatic Conveying & How Does it Work?